splunk/splunk-sdk-javascript/README.md

 *   On Windows, save the file as: `C:\Users\currentusername\.splunkrc`

 You might get errors in Windows when you try to name the file because `.splunkrc` looks like a nameless file with an extension.
-You can use the command line to create this file— go to the `C:\Users\currentusername` directory and enter the following command:
+You can use the command line to create this file — go to the `C:\Users\currentusername` directory and enter the following command:

 > Notepad.exe .splunkrc

 Click Yes, then continue creating the file.

 **Note** Storing login credentials in the `.splunkrc` file is only for convenience during development—this file isn't part of the Splunk platform and shouldn't be used for storing user credentials for production.
 And, if you're at all concerned about the security of your credentials, just enter them at the command line rather than saving them in the `.splunkrc` file.

 #### Run examples

 The JavaScript SDK includes several command-line examples, which are located in the [`/splunk-sdk-javascript/examples/node`][node_examples_dir] directory.
 These examples run with Node.js and use the command-line arguments from the `.splunkrc` file.

 For example, to run the jobs.js sample, go to the [`splunk-sdk-javascript/examples/node`][node_examples_dir] directory and enter:

 > node jobs.js list

-If you aren't storing your login credentials in .splunkrc, enter the following command:
+If you aren't storing your login credentials in .splunkrc, enter the following
+command:

 > node jobs.js --username yourusername --password yourpassword list